constructive-symmetry/constructive-symmetry/T001_Kevin_Bacon_and_the_Stern-Brocot_Tree/a_Sermon_on_Rational_Approximation.md

     Instead of postponing these ideas until later, I feel it's better to introduce at least one of matrix arithmetic and linear transformations, or exponentials and complex arithmetic, before trigonmetry,  and re-introduce rotation matrices and/or Euler's formula near the beginning of trigonometry, so that these ideas can be used when appropriate to simplify and accelerate the learning process.

     Dr. Julian Gevirtz and Dr. David Doiron played significant roles in my thinking on this topic.
 I believe several additional math teachers at the Indiana Academy shared similar views on trigonometry and Euler's formula.
-Late in the process of writing this essay, Dr. Doron Zeilberger's writings pointed out to me that I'd been overlooking Linear Algebra yet again.
+Late in the process of writing this essay, Dr. Doron Zeilberger's [Five More Proofs of the Cosine Addition Formula](https://sites.math.rutgers.edu/~zeilberg/mamarim/mamarimPDF/cos.pdf) pointed out to me that I'd been overlooking Linear Algebra yet again.

 [^counting]:
     The coverage of counting and combinatorics in my pre-calculus curriculum, on the other hand, left much to be desired.
 Also, pretty much all of the history of combinatorics and counting is something I delved into myself, in the process of writing this video.
 The standard curriculum often does a poor job regarding the history of mathematics in general, but the history of combinatorics is all but ignored.
 But I was delighted when Emily Miller sent me a link to Victoria Hanna's song [Twenty two (22) letters](https://www.youtube.com/watch?v=gcnxRi0s_DM) about the [Sefer Yetzirah](https://en.wikipedia.org/wiki/Sefer_Yetzirah), which you might also enjoy.